lposs/docker/README.md

 can download artifacts from maven for you.
 * Use the build.sh shell script.
 This does essentially the same as a manual build
 * Gradle.
-Executing ./gradlew  will by default download the products and build them.
+Executing ```./gradlew```  will by default download the products and build them.
+If you are using nightly snapshots, you may need to use ```./gradlew --refresh-dependencies``` to get gradle to download the latest release.

 # Building Minor or Patch Releases